Pineapple Teriyaki Sauce

 Instructions

-• In a small saucepan, combine the soy sauce, pineapple juice, brown sugar, rice vinegar, sesame oil, ginger, garlic, and red pepper flakes and bring to a boil over medium heat.
-Reduce the heat to medium and simmer for 5 minutes.
+• In a small saucepan, combine the soy sauce, pineapple juice, brown sugar, rice vinegar, sesame oil, ginger, garlic, and red pepper flakes and bring to a boil over medium-high heat.
+Reduce the heat to medium-low and simmer for 5 minutes.

 • Meanwhile, in a small bowl combine the water and cornstarch.
 Whisk the mixture into the simmering soy sauce mixture and let it thicken.
 Remove from heat.
 Cool and store or use in a dish.